wolffles/portfolio/_posts/2017-11-8-making-blocipedia.md

   4. create the Development Database. bloc.io => module3 checkpoint10
   5. update gemfile
   6. in terminal `$ bundle install --without production`
-  7. in terminal `$ rails db:create`
+  7. in terminal `$ rails db:create` is the same as `$ rake db:create`
   8. in terminal `$ bundle install`
   9. set up a git repository.

 ## the app
-<p> It might seem overwhelming when starting a project but you just have to look at the project in little steps and tasks.
-You don't have to work on your app in this order but this is how I went about making it.</p>
+ It might seem overwhelming when starting a project but you just have to look at the project in little steps and tasks.
+You don't have to work on your app in this order but this is how I went about making it.

   1. start with a welcome page.
     * you can do the next step manually or use a the generator.